irnlogic/tiny/kubernetes/README.md

 Alternatively you may deploy in another Kubernetes cluster, where you have kubectl access!

 ### Prerequesites
+Please be aware you may incur charges for use of Google Cloud.
+If you do not care to make your endpoint publically available / not interested in high scalability experiments etc at this time, [Minkube](https://kubernetes.io/docs/setup/learning-environment/minikube/), which can can run on your laptop is a good option.

 * Register with <https://cloud.google.com>
 * Complete the 'Before you begin' section here ->  <https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app>.
 Make sure to activate and open the Google Cloud Shell.
 Skip Step 1, 2 etc!